Skip to main content

 4. Manage blood pressure.
 Do you know your numbers?

 Keeping this number in check is another key to a healthy heart.
-A blood pressure reading of 120/80 mmHg, or more is elevated.
+A blood pressure reading of 120/80 mmHg or more is elevated.
 You can maintain a healthy blood pressure by getting regular exercise, eating healthy foods that are low in salt and fat, staying at a healthy weight, and quitting smoking.
 When lifestyle changes are not enough, your physician can recommend medication to keep your blood pressure in a healthy range.

 5. Sleep well.
 How much shuteye do you get?

 Getting a good night’s sleep is important to overall health and keeps your heart and blood vessels healthy.
 The CDC recommends adults get seven or more hours per night of sleep.
 Some tips that can improve your slumber include biofeedback, breathing exercises, meditation, and yoga.
+If you snore or are tired even after sleeping, you should consider an evaluation for sleep apnea.
+Talk to your doctor.

 6. Reduce stress.
 Do you feel anxious a lot?